-- Intra-company transfer employment permits key staff and management, as well as qualifying trainees, of a multinational company can be temporarily transferred to an Irish branch of the company with this permit. - General employment permit this may be used where the role in question fails to satisfy the criteria for a Critical Skills Employment Permit.
-However, applications for this permit can be subject to delay as roles must be advertised for 28 days in advance of a permit application as part of a "labor market means test". - Contract for services employment permits this enables the transfer of non-EEA employees to work in Ireland whilst remaining employed under their contract of employment outside of the State. - Internship employment permits this permit is available to full time students, enrolled in third level education outside of the State, who are required to undertake an internship or work experience in Ireland as part of their course.
+- 2. Intra-company transfer employment permits key staff and management, as well as qualifying trainees, of a multinational company can be temporarily transferred to an Irish branch of the company with this permit. - 3.
+General employment permit this may be used where the role in question fails to satisfy the criteria for a Critical Skills Employment Permit.
+However, applications for this permit can be subject to delay as roles must be advertised in a specific manner for 28 days in advance of a permit application as part of a "labour market means test". - 4.
+Contract for services employment permits this enables the transfer of non-EEA employees to work in Ireland whilst remaining employed under their contract of employment outside of the State. - 5.
+Internship employment permits this permit is available to full time students, enrolled in third level education outside of the State, who are required to undertake an internship or work experience in Ireland as part of their course.